Six Acts Inducted into ARIA Hall of Fame at Sydney Ceremony

 Gurrumul

 A Yolŋu singer-songwriter, member of Yothu Yindi and Saltwater Band, known for his solo work.
 He won 10 ARIA Awards and 16 National Indigenous Music Awards.
 He died in 2017 at age 46.
+Self-taught and born blind, he was previously inducted into the Hall of Fame with Yothu Yindi in 2012.

 Jenny Morris

 New Zealand-born singer who found success with The Crocodiles, QED, and as a solo artist.
 Her career ended in 2015 due to spasmodic dysphonia.
-She now chairs the board of APRA and serves on the board of NORO.
+She currently chairs the board of APRA and serves on the board of NORO.

 Kate Ceberano